Back to blog

 Using AI for instant site speed

 To address these challenges, Navigation AI by Uxify combines machine learning with real-time user data, automating the entire process.
+The tool makes a prediction about the navigation first and then sends the signal to the browser to speculatively load this page in the background.

 By integrating predictive preloading into Core Web Vitals optimization, websites are not only better equipped to handle user demands but also stay competitive in search rankings, with fast-loading, user-friendly sites gaining an advantage.
 This makes instant navigations a cornerstone of the future for performance optimization in 2025 and beyond.